Silicrex/PokemonBreedingSimulator/README.md

 * Around **392 breeds** on average for a male 6IV with an 87.5% male ratio
 * Around **513 breeds** on average for a male 6IV with a 95% male ratio

 **6IV Male + 0IV Female** optimal Destiny Knot, no power items, one-branch (using male as reference, but it goes the same for either specific gender if you swap values):

+**Gender-unspecific:**
 * ☆ Around **58 breeds** on average for an any-gender 6IV with a 0% male ratio
 * Around **58 breeds** on average for an any-gender 6IV with a 5% male ratio
 * Around **58.5 breeds** on average for an any-gender 6IV with a 12.5% male ratio